aadilmallick/my-notes-docusaurus/docs/C-sharp/01-C-sharp-basics.md

 ###  `IEnumerable<T>`

 The  `IEnumerable<T>` interface represents a generic collection of any type that can be iterated over.
+You can think of this as the same thing as a generic iterator/iterable in Python or JavaScript.

+But In C#, the `IEnumerable<T>` is **lazily evaluated**, which means it uses generators under the hood to return one element at a time rather than keeping the entire collection in memory.

+These six generic collections implement this interface:

+- Use `ImmutableArray<T>` when you need a collection that won't change.
+(My favorite collection type!)
+- Use `List<T>` when you need a resizable collection that allows fast access to elements by index.
+- Use `Dictionary<TKey, TValue>` when you need a collection that maps keys to values and allows fast lookups by key.
+- Use `HashSet<T>` when you need a collection that stores a set of values and allows fast lookups by value.
+- Use `Queue<T>` when you need a collection that stores a first-in, first-out (FIFO) collection of values.
+- Use `Stack<T>` when you need a collection that stores a last-in, first-out (LIFO) collection of values.

 ### `List<T>`